Ginny Weasley: Novels

 In the novel's epilogue, set nineteen years after the events of Deathly Hallows, Harry and Ginny are married and have three children: James, Albus and Lily.
 Rowling said that after leaving Hogwarts, Ginny joins the all-female Quidditch team Holyhead Harpies.
 After spending a few years as a celebrated player, she retires to become the senior Quidditch correspondent for the Daily Prophet.

 Film adaptations

 Ginny is portrayed by Bonnie Wright in all eight Harry Potter films.
 In an interview with The Telegraph, Wright said her brother encouraged her to audition because she reminded him of the character.

-TV series
+Television series

-Ginny will be portrayed by Gracie Cochrane in the upcoming TV series.
+Ginny will be portrayed by Gracie Cochrane in the first season of the upcoming Harry Potter television series.
+In the second season, Ginny will be portrayed by Bonnie Hill.

 Stage adaptions

 In the play Harry Potter and the Cursed Child (2016), Ginny helps Harry reconcile with their son Albus Severus Potter.
 Her job at The Daily Prophet is briefly mentioned when Draco Malfoy accuses her of promoting suspicion against former Death Eaters.
 Poppy Miller portrayed Ginny in the original West End production of the play.